laurawkr/retro-game-fixes-web/src/pages/guides/harry-potter-sorcerers-stone.md

 1. Insert your original **Harry Potter and the Sorcerer’s Stone** PC CD-ROM.
 2. Run the installer and let it complete.
-3. If your disc is damaged, you can:
-   - Create an ISO from your own disc, or
-   - Use Internet Archive as a reading solution for your legally owned copy.
 4. Once installed, **do not launch the game yet** on Windows 10/11—go straight to dgVoodoo2.

 ---